 - 1 tsp vanilla extract

 - 2 tsp baking soda

 - Combine the sugar, corn syrup, and hot water in a 4-quart heavy bottom kettle.
 Place over medium-high heat and bring to a boil.
 Continue to cook and bring it to a temperature of 250°F. Use a candy thermometer to check the temperature.
-I like using a high-quality instant-read thermometer, but a good candy thermometer fitted on your kettle will work as well.2 cups sugar, 1 cup light corn syrup, ½ cup hot water
+I like using a high-quality instant-read thermometer, but a good candy thermometer fitted on your kettle will work as well.2 cups white granulated sugar, 1 cup light corn syrup, ½ cup hot water

 - Once at 250°F, add in raw peanuts and unsalted butter.
 Raw peanuts are a must with this recipe as they have a longer cooking time at high heat.
 Once the peanuts are added, stir the mixture continuously so no peanuts scorch on the bottom.
 Bring mixture up to 310°F.2 cups raw peanuts, 2 tbsp unsalted butter